RenderKit/openvkl/doc/api.md

 --------

 Computing the value of a volume at an object space coordinate is done using the sampling API.
-NaN is returned for probe point(s) outside the volume.
+NaN is returned for probe points outside the volume.

 The scalar API just takes a volume and coordinate, and returns a float value.